upenn/aichatbot/README.txt

 The AI Chatbot module provides a frontend chatbot block and acts as an AI agent for your website.
 It interacts with site visitors using your custom content/data.
-Currently the module is integrated with Open AI.
+The module is supports Open AI, Google Gemini and Anthropic Claude.
 The AI prompt, context can be customized so that the AI agent just talks about your website/company and nothing else.
-Module supports configurable prompt, welcome message, agent name, Open AI model name and more.
+Module supports configurable prompt, welcome message, agent name, AI model name and more.

 REQUIREMENTS
 ------------

- * Open AI API Key.
+ * AI Service (Open AI / Gemini / Claude) API Key.

 INSTALLATION
 ------------